Mental health services for teenagers: exploring local options

 Different mental health services for teenagers might offer different mental health treatments or therapies.

 When you and your child start exploring services and the programs they offer, it helps to ask as many questions as you can.
-For example, ask how the service can help you, what you can get from the service and when you can expect to get the help your child needs.
+For example, ask how the service can help your child, what your child can get from the service and when you can expect to get the help your child needs.

 It’s a good idea to write down questions as you think of them so you don’t forget them.